humberto-garza/LinkspriteEdisonIRCamera/README.md

 -------------
 In order to make this code work with your Mini-Breakout Board, you will need to consider several steps:
 - You need to keep in mind that you MUST use a Level Shifter.
 The one that I used was: [Texas Instruments TXB0108 8-Bit Bidirectional Voltage-Level Translator](http://www.ti.com/lit/ds/symlink/txb0108.pdf)
 - The easy way to activate the Serial Port to communicate with the camera is running this Arduino Sketch (This only needs to be run once!
-It will get rid of the extra end of line character sent from the camera to the Edison.
+It will get rid of the extra **end-of-line** character sent from the camera to the Edison.
 After the reboot it should keep its configuration)
 ```sh
 void setup()
 {